Canada's Balance of International Payments

 - International Development Research Center (research expenses)

-- Bank of International Settlements (non-bank deposits abroad; individually supplied by the US Treasury and Bank of England since the BIS is usually one quarter late in arriving)
+- Bank for International Settlements (non-bank deposits abroad; individually supplied by the US Treasury and Bank of England since the BIS is usually one quarter late in arriving)

 Other sources - A variety of other sources are used such as financial press, business publications, company reports, etc.